 The Thrivent article has some interesting observations.
 It notes that “Compared to their parents or grandparents, millennials… have unique financial habits, goals and hurdles.
 Many have faced obstacles to balancing their long-term financial responsibilities and needs.
 Consider student loans: millennial borrowers carry an unprecedented amount of student loan debt—an average of $38,877 in 2020, according to Experian.
-(I would have said more.)
-Studies have also shown that those in this generation are less likely to purchase cars or own homes than previous generations…” (I would add that Uber, Lyft and apartment rentals seem to fill this space.)
+Those who are having issues with Student Loans Settlement may consult a student loan lawyer for more info.
+Studies have also shown that those in this generation are less likely to purchase cars or own homes than previous generations…” I would add that Uber, Lyft and luxury apartment rentals seem to fill this space.

 According to the article, millennials spent 64% more on vacations than the general population and a slightly higher percentage of their food budget on dining out.
 (It is unknown whether this figure was developed before or after the recent COVID pandemic.)

 On the other side of the equation, the article notes “people in this age group are …more willing to improve their credit scores, invest, and say they’re working on money management goals…”

 Taking all of this into consideration and incorporating the Thrivent observations and some of my own, here are some ideas that apply not only to millennials but others as well.

 Here are ideas that are my own as well.